Chapter 1. Installing RHEL for real time

 Many industries and organizations need performance computing and might require low and predictable latency, especially in the financial and telecommunications industries.
 Latency, or response time, is defined as the time between an event and system response and is generally measured in microseconds (μs).

-For most applications running under a Linux environment, basic performance tuning can improve latency sufficiently.
-For those industries where latency not only needs to be low, but also accountable and predictable, Red Hat developed a 'drop-in' kernel replacement that provides this.
-RHEL for Real Time is distributed as part of RHEL 10 and provides seamless integration with RHEL 10 for Real Time offers clients the opportunity to measure, configure, and record latency times within their organization.
+Basic performance tuning can improve latency for most applications in a Linux environment.
+For industries that require low, accountable, and predictable latency, Red Hat developed a 'drop-in' kernel replacement.
+RHEL for Real Time is part of RHEL 10 and offers clients the opportunity to measure, configure, and record latency times.

 Important

-The RHEL for Real Time kernel (kernel-rt) on 64-bit ARM (aarch64) is available as a Technology Preview.
+On 64-bit ARM (aarch64) systems, the RHEL for Real Time kernel (kernel-rt) is available as a Technology Preview.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 1.1.
 RHEL for Real Time for optimizing latency